Updated November 16, 2024

 Choosing a Pen Test: Access and Types

-As defined above, there are three ways for hackers to carry out pen tests.
-In the case of a HIPAA penetration test, you’ll likely choose Gray Box, providing the testers with some information.
-They’ll need this to align what and how they test with HIPAA rules.
+As defined above, hackers have three ways to carry out pen tests.
+For a HIPAA penetration test, you’ll likely choose Gray Box, providing the testers with some information.
+They’ll need this to align what they test with and how they test with HIPAA rules.

 As for the type of pen test, you can focus on areas in your IT infrastructure, including web applications, network security, and cloud security.
 All three of these areas are going to interact with ePHI.
 You can also test IoT security if that applies to your organization.
 Social engineering is another option.